Health screenings for women ages 40 to 64

 - Ask your provider if you should get a vaccine to reduce your risk of pneumonia.

-- You may get a shingles or herpes zoster vaccine once after age 60.
+- You may get a shingles or herpes zoster vaccine after age 50.

 - Your provider may recommend other immunizations if you are at high risk for certain conditions.